 Texas makeover: TMS will repave track, reduce banking

+In this June 12, 2016, file photo, the race car of Max Chilton, from England, is covered by a tarp during a thunderstorm which stopped an IndyCar auto race at Texas Motor Speedway, in Fort Worth, Texas.
 Texas Motor Speedway is going to completely repave its 1 1/2-mile track and reduce the high banking in the first and second turns.
-The project announced Friday comes after both NASCAR weekends and the IndyCar race at Texas last year were hampered by rain.

 Add your comments below